 - A-Z Volunteer Management Resources (Energize, Inc.)

 Data on volunteers

 The Bureau of Labor Statistics publishes an annual report sharing data on the number and demographics of Americans volunteering in their communities.
 The Corporation for National & Community Service also publishes an annual report: Volunteering in America.
-The value of volunteer time is calculated annually by Independent Sector.
+The economic impact of volunteer time is calculated annually (Hands-On Network).
+The value of volunteer time is calculated hourly and by state each year (Independent Sector).